douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 - Pedro Garboza-Hong

-Pedro implemented the player movement and camera controls.
-This includes all scripts in Assets/Scripts/MovementStates
+Implemented the player movement and camera controls.
+This includes all scripts in Assets/Scripts/MovementStates.

+Assigned prefabs and objects to scripts to ensure the collision and triggering of events accordigly.

+Implemented CinemaMachine plugin following online tutorial for as a means of learning aid.

+Verified Cinemachine implementation by referencing official documentation https://docs.unity3d.com/Packages/com.unity.cinemachine@2.3/manual/index.html

+Integrated GameOverMenu and WinMenu changes

+Assited team members.

 External Resources: